Samsung's high-end Android phones come with their own voice assistant called Bixby, in addition to supporting Google Assistant.

 - Bixby is a complete solution: it is designed to let you carry out a full range of interactions, rather than launching an app, for example, or carrying out a single task.
 Samsung says that Bixby will be able to do just about everything you can do with an app using touch.

 - Bixby is contextually aware: this is one of the buzzwords of AI, demonstrated by Google Assistant, for example.
 This will mean that Bixby can recognise the state that the app is in and take the right actions based on your requests, also letting you mix voice or touch.

 - Bixby understands natural language: this means that you don't need to use set phrases, but you can give incomplete information and Bixby can interpret and take action.
 Natural language recognition has been key to the rise of Alexa, for example, and is now a key element of modern AI.

-The service essentially works in the same way as other AI solutions like Google Assistant or Amazon Alexa in that it listens to your voice, interprets the information and returns the resulting action.
-The contextual awareness means you can get it to take actions without laboriously detailing exactly what to do with what - it already understands where you are so can take the logical next step, so there's no need to use the precise language that you did on older voice-control systems.
+The service essentially works in the same way as other AI solutions like Google Assistant or Amazon Alexa in that it listens to your voice, interprets the information, and returns the resulting action.
+The contextual awareness means you can get it to take actions without laboriously detailing exactly what to do with what - it already understands where you are so can take the logical next step.

-On the Samsung Galaxy S8, S8+ and Note 8 there is a Bixby button on the left-hand side of the phone.
+On the Samsung Galaxy S8, S8+, and Note 8 there is a Bixby button or "key" on the left-hand side of the phon under olumee.
 This is used to open the Bixby agent so that you can speak a command, or you can use the hotword "Hi Bixby", once you've set it up.
-To access Bixby Voice you'll have to press and hold the button and talk, once you release the button, Bixby interprets what it has heard.
+To access Bixby Voice, you'll have to press and hold the button and talk.
+Once you release the button, Bixby interprets what it has heard.

 What Bixby can do?